-Lupus is a form of arthritis which can affect joints, muscles and other parts of the body.
+Lupus is an inflammatory condition which can affect joints, muscles and other parts of the body.
 Symptoms are varied and can include joint pain, fatigue, skin rashes and depression.

 - hair loss